14 November 2007

-That’s what Cliff tells me at least once a week at WQED.
+“Your bird is out there above the dumpsters.”
+That’s what Cliff, our maintenance man, tells me at least once a week at WQED Pittsburgh.

-Many people at work know that I’m interested in birds and the two most interesting birds at work are the pair of red-tailed hawks who’ve claimed the territory around WQED in the Oakland section of Pittsburgh.
+Many people at work know that I’m interested in birds and at WQED the two most interesting birds are the pair of red-tailed hawks who’ve claimed the surrounding territory.
 I am sure to hear when they’re nearby.

-This pair has made themselves famous by hunting for rodents behind the dumpster (good job!), for soaring together over Central Catholic High School and mating on the parapets, for eating a rabbit – outside the third floor windows – in the tree in front of our building, and for ignoring their loudly whining youngsters who are too old to be begging from mom and dad.
+This pair has made themselves famous by hunting for rodents behind the dumpsters (good job!), for soaring together and mating on top of Central Catholic High School, for eating a rabbit in a tree outside our third floor windows, and for ignoring their loudly whining youngsters who are too old to be begging from mom and dad.

 And they look just plain huge when perched.